AeliaDev/cazan.js/README.md

     game.update()
 }
 ```
-There is a little demonstration of what's possible to do actually in `./tests/app.js`!
+There is a little demonstration of what's possible to do for the moment in `./tests/app.js`!

 More details in `./tests`.